What Happened to Sifteo Cubes?

 Technological innovation is often a hit or miss business.
 For every successful product lies hundreds of failure in its wake.
 The business of innovation is a gold rush and only a select few will ever find gold.
 One such idea is the use of technology in toys.
 With components like LCD screens, LEDs, RFID chips, accelerometers and many others becoming more affordable, it is now feasible to design toys around these components.

 Who are the winners of this technology toy rush?
-Skylander emerges as one of the greatest victor, with their use of RFID chips in figurines to combine the world of action figures and video games.
+Skylander emerges as one of the greatest victor, with their use of NFC chips in figurines to combine the world of action figures and video games.
 When first released, the toys disappeared of the shelves faster than they appeared.
 What about the lesser known names?
 Should they be considered losers because of their failure to achieved broad market appeal?

 Cubes